 You can upload images with a .jpg or .png extension.
 PDFs are NOT supported.

 Gertrude represents the women who served between 1914 and 1920.
-The uniform of this icon is loosely based on that of the Women’s Army Auxiliary Corps (WAAC) but within this collection you’ll also find women who served in other capacities.
+The uniform of this avatar is loosely based on that of the Women’s Army Auxiliary Corps (WAAC) but within this collection you’ll also find women who served in other capacities.
 These records are found in WO 372 and WO 398.

 Bill also wears khaki but he also wears the medal ribbons of the British War and Victory medals.
-His icon appears on all search results for officers and men who served after the First World War, but many of these men had also served throughout the war as well.
+His avatar appears on all search results for officers and men who served after the First World War, but many of these men had also served throughout the war as well.